michaeljclark/rv8/doc/src/mmio.md

 There is a single 64-bit read/write register:

 - when read, returns an IRQ number for the highest priority interrupt
-- when IRW number is written, claim or EOI (End Of Interrupt)
+- when written, claims an IRQ number and signals EOI (End Of Interrupt)
 - interrupt service can read multiple times until zero is returned
 - zero is returned if there are no active interrupts